 - Once enrolled you can come here to request your Student ID card (also your Library card.)
 First card free; lost card replacement: $10.00.

-- Search for the location of an item in the Library collection.
-(No access to sites beyond the university on these PCs)
+- Search for the location of items in the Library collections.
+(No access to websites beyond the university on these PCs).

 - Work out which level of the Library you need to go to collect a book or DVD you want to borrow.